byulparan/common-cv/README.md

 ### Description
  OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
- Common-CV are binding library compatible with OpenCV 2.4 and OpenCV 3.
+ Common-CV are binding library for CommonLisp compatible with OpenCV 2.4 and OpenCV 3.
- Please try `examples/examples.lisp`
+ Please try `examples/examples.lisp`.

 ### example video :
 <http://youtu.be/lDH7ibGp6to>